When is the best time to visit Malawi?

 The days are long and sunny, but the temperatures drop significantly at this time of year.
 The evenings and mornings are very cold in the highland regions, with log fires lit for both tourists and locals.
 The elephant population in Liwonde National Park group together in the drier periods around the Shire River for easier access to water and the more nutritious vegetation along the river’s edge.
 Lillian’s lovebirds congregate in large flocks of hundreds from June to August in Liwonde National Park.

 Visiting Malawi in July

-As the cooler, sunny weather continues, sightings of larger elephant herds are plentiful, with number often reaching into the hundreds.
-The crocodiles will mate regularly - mating takes about ten minutes and occurs in the water.
+As the cooler, sunny weather continues, sightings of larger elephant herds are plentiful, with numbers often reaching into the hundreds.
+The crocodiles will mate regularly — mating takes about ten minutes and occurs in the water.
 Two months later, the female lays her eggs and buries them underground (usually around 50 eggs).
 She then guards them by lying on top of the burying site, fighting off any potential predators.

 Visiting Malawi in August

-The weather is warming, even at night, with daytime peaks averaging around 30°C and night time averages rising to 10°C. Animal herds are growing in size and limited space near the water leads to tension between the animals.
-It's a delightful time of year to visit Lake Malawi, with the temperatures perfect for watersports or relaxing in the sun.
+The weather is warming, even at night, with daytime peaks averaging around 30°C and night-time averages rising to 10°C. Animal herds are growing in size and limited space near the water leads to tension between the animals.
+It's a delightful time of year to visit Lake Malawi, with the temperatures perfect for water sports or relaxing in the sun.

 Visiting Malawi in September